Holmusk/s3_cache_image/README.md

 # Cached network image
 A flutter library to show image from S3 repository and keep them in the cache directory.

 This package is based from [https://github.com/renefloor/flutter_cached_network_image].
+With how to download and show images from S3 repository in mind.

 ## How to add